shairai/Cordova-Plugins/README.md

       });
   </script>
   </pre>
-Now you are ready to create your application!
-Check out the `example` folder for what the HTML, JS etc looks like.

 You can run the application from either Visual Studio Emulator or deploy to your Windows Phone 8 device.